Brandeis-Library/Inventory_App/README.md

 # _{Inventory App}_

-#### _{An application to help automate the physical inventory for libraries using Ex Libris Alma.}, {12/12/2019}_
+#### _{An application to help automate the physical inventory for libraries using ExLibris Alma.}, {02/21/2019}_

 #### By _**{Chris Underwood}**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_{ The current version of the application grabs a barcode via a barcode scanning and automatically send the barcode to an ALMA API and returns an object that contains the bib, holdings, and item records.
+Selected fields are shown on the screen.
+There is a next field on the screen that maps to item_note_3 where notes can be saved.
+When the Update Inventory button is pressed, the object is returned with item_note_3 and a new date object in inventory_date for today's date.
+The application has a React frontend and a node backend each with their own servers. }_

 ## Setup/Installation Requirements